 The Gish Film Theater and Gallery, named to commemorate the achievements of Ohio natives Dorothy and Lillian Gish in the history of American film, was dedicated at Bowling Green State University on June 11, 1976.
 The naming of the theatre coincided with the establishment of the film program.
 The Gish scholarship is awarded annually to an outstanding student in film.

 Both lower and upper division courses in Film are designed to develop skills in critical thinking and media literacy, to increase understanding of cultural histories, and to sharpen awareness of the complex interactions between film practice and its socio-economic contexts.
 As a consequence, the Film Major serves as a valuable program for students interested in graduate work in film or cultural studies as well as for students who want to work "above the line" in film and media production as writers, producers, and directors.
+A portfolio is not required for this major.

 Upon completion of the baccalaureate degree, students in film are expected to: